zjunlp/DeepKE/README_CNSCHEMA.md

 It is recommended to use Baidu Netdisk download in Chinese Mainland, and Google download for overseas users.

 As for the entity extraction model, take pytoch version `DeepKE(RE), RoBERTa-wwm-ext, Chinese` as an example.
-After downloading, unzip the zip file to get:
+After downloading, files of the model are obtained:

 ```
 checkpoints_robert